Charlotte E. Glinka

 U.S. Court of Appeals 1st Circuit, 2009

-- “The Jury Selection Process and Attorney-Conducted Voir Dire in Civil Trials,” MCLE Superior Court Civil Practice Manual, 3rd ed., 2015.
+- “The Jury Selection Process and Attorney-Conducted Voir Dire,” MCLE Superior Court Civil Practice Manual, 4th ed., 2017.

 - “The Ethical Dilemma Presented by Confidential Settlements,” MATA Journal, April, 2014.